 Converting to LED can be a complicated process.
 The previous two articles in this series on converting to LED lighting have focused on the costs and benefits of converting from halogen to LED replacement lamps and everything you should know before you switch.
-Now, we’ll focus on the benefits of using integrated LED fixtures.
+Now, we’ll focus on the benefits of using integrated LED lighting.

-Before diving in, it’s important to understand how integrated LED fixtures differ from other kinds of lamps.
-While halogens and replacement LEDs are mounted into fixtures, integrated LED fixtures include the light source (or LED).
+Before diving in, it’s important to understand how integrated LED light fixtures differ from other kinds of lamps.
+While halogens and replacement LEDs are mounted into fixtures, integrated LED light fixtures include the lighting source (or LED).
 As a result, the source is not interchangeable, and when the source degrades, the fixture needs to be replaced in its entirety.
 However, having one manufacturer responsible for all aspects of fixture design and fabrication provides distinct performance and quality benefits.

-Benefits of Integrated LEDs
+Benefits of Integrated LED Light

 Compared to LED replacement lamps, Integrated LED Luminaires provide long-term technological stability, lower risk of system incompatibility, better quality control, longer lifespan, higher output, and enhanced controls.